Diseconomies of Scale: Why Software Slows Down as Companies Grow

 - Keep teams small.
 Bezos had it right with two pizzas.
 Bloat kills velocity.

-- Ship, then perfect.
-Put work in front of customers fast.
-Perfect is the enemy of shipped.
+- Ship before polishing.
+Put work in front of customers before the process eats it.

 - Protect autonomy.
 Trust engineers and PMs to own outcomes.
 Cut the approval chains.